-Rabbi Noam and Shiffy Friedman became the OU-JLIC educators at Columbia University/Barnard College in the Summer of 2014!
-Rabbi and Shiffy Friedman, who met in high school, live in Morningside Heights just a few blocks from the Kraft Center, where their children, Avital and Adir, can be found on Shabbat finding all the best snacks at the kiddush and making friends.
-The Friedmans relish the opportunity to participate in the vibrant Jewish life at Columbia/Barnard.
+Rabbi Noam and Shiffy Friedman became the OU-JLIC educators at Columbia University/Barnard College in the summer of 2014.
+Rav Noam and Shiffy, who met in high school, live in Morningside Heights just a few blocks from the Kraft Center, where their 3 children can be found on Shabbat finding all the best snacks at the kiddush and making new friends.
 The Friedmans relish the opportunity to participate in the vibrant Jewish life at Columbia/Barnard.

 Rabbi Noam Friedman spent two years in Israel studying at Yeshivat Torat Shraga and Yeshivat Har Etzion, and studied at Yeshiva University for a BA in psychology, an MA in medieval Jewish history, and rabbinic ordination.
 A former Tikvah Fellow, he has also spent many summers on staff at Camp Moshava in Indian Orchard, PA.
 Rav Noam loves hiking and competitive word games.
 He also bears a peculiar fondness for maps.